sankettakalkar/inventory_backend/README.md

 ## Database

 - PostgreSQL is used as the primary database
+- Database is needed to be created eg: inventory_db
 - Tables are created automatically via SQLAlchemy models
+- RDS PostgreSQL is used in production instance 1 on AWS
-- Managed PostgreSQL is used in production (Railway)
+- Managed PostgreSQL is used in production instance 2 on Railway

 ---